mahmuttaskiran/Opcon/README.md

 ## Notifier
 ![Image](https://github.com/mahmuttaskiran/Opcon/raw/master/store_presence/play-presence/outputs/en/en_add_rule_revert0.jpg)
 In Opcon, an notifier is a advanced alarm mechanism.
 A notifier consist of two component: Condition and Operation.
 A condition is mobile event (in/out call, in/out sms messages, camera events, alarm, battery degree events, location listener) trigger.
-An operation is what user want to make when on specific condition.
+An operation is what user want to do when on specific condition.

 Supported Conditions|Supported Operations
 --- | --- |